cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 # Footnotes

-[^1]: BTW, my sincere appreciation to the frontend and UI devs.
-What you guys do in the trenches is really hard.
-I ~~probably~~ never would be able to make a decent living as a frontend.
+[^1]: BTW, my sincere appreciation to you if you're a frontend or UI web designer.
+What you do in the trenches is really hard.
+I ~~probably~~ never would be able to make a decent living out of it.

-[^2]: [DARPA](https://www.darpa.mil/) (Defense Advanced Research Projects Agency) is essentially a military research agency funded by the US government.
-It still exists and is responsible for the development of not only the internet but other technologies like GPS, drones, and even the first computer mouse.
-It's sad that the internet was not created in a public university, but that's life.
+[^2]: [DARPA](https://www.darpa.mil/) (Defense Advanced Research Projects Agency) is essentially a military research project funded by the US government.
+It still exists and is responsible for the development of not only the internet in the 60s but other technologies like GPS, drones, and even the first computer mouse.
+It's sad that the internet was not created in a public university as it should, but that's it.

 [^3]: Tim Berners-Lee was knighted by Queen Elizabeth II in 2004, so now we should call him "sir" to be more exact.
 People gets promoted dear reader, the sky is the limit.